 |Colour/Pattern Variability||Low in wild populations but high in aquarium bred fish.|

-First imported into Germany in 1913.
+First imported into Germany in July 1913.
 This consignment was said to have been caught in the Cap Lopez area of Gabon.
 In 1913 Arnold & Cramp described these specimens as Haplochilus aus Kap Lopez.
 These fish were brought in by an unknown sailor & purchased by Wollmer (sometimes referred to as Wolmer).

 In 1921 Rachow proposed the name Haplochilus calliurus var. australis.